inpsyde/vip-composer-plugin/README.md

 Only the `config/vip-config.php` is mandatory all the other folders and their content is optional.

 `vip-composer.dev-paths` controls the name of those folders.
 By default names are the same names used by VIP Go repository, except for `mu-plugins/`  is renamed to `client-mu-plugins/`.

+#### `vip-composer.env-configs`

+VIP Go allows to have different configuration for each environment, and this can be achieved by using special configuration files that are loaded based on the environment.
+This package supports Composer packages of type `vip-composer-plugin-env-config` that can be used to provide such configuration files.

+By default, the list is `["all", "development", "staging", "production"]`, but it can be changed via `vip-composer.env-configs` configuration.